HamzaYacub/QAC-Fundamental-Project/README.md

 table of risk assessment

-## Project Tracking

-Show trello board here

-## Acceptance Criteria

-Set of statements that usually have a pass/fail result for requirements

 ## Design

 show screenshots of project, explain how each feature in design addresses the functional requirements